-- The 2015 Bicycle Safety Education (CN15-BI02) and Bike Sharing Program (CN15-BI03) Capital Needs are outside of the defined scope of the 2017 Capital Plan. - The 2015 Citywide Bicycle Strategy Capital Need has been divided into the Protected Bike Lane (CN-ST02) and Neighborway (CN-ST03) Network Capital Needs. - The Citywide Pedestrian Core Projects (CN-ST06) and Full Build-Out (CN-ST07) Capital Needs have expanded in scope. - The Traffic Calming Program Capital Needs (CN-ST08, CN-ST10, and CN-ST11) have decreased in scope.
+- The 2015 Bicycle Safety Education (CN15-BI02) and Bike Sharing Program (CN15-BI03) Capital Needs are outside of the defined scope of the 2017 Capital Plan. - The 2015 Citywide Bicycle Strategy Capital Need has been divided into the Protected Bike Lane (CN-ST02) and Neighborway (CN-ST03) Network Capital Needs. - The Citywide Pedestrian Core Projects (CN-ST06) and Full Build-Out (CN-ST07) Capital Needs have expanded in scope. - scope.